mostafa/zizzles/README.md

 Zizzles is a static analysis tool that helps you identify and fix security vulnerabilities in your GitHub Actions workflows.
 It is inspired by [zizmor](https://github.com/zizmorcore/zizmor), a security scanner for GitHub Actions workflows written in Rust.

 > [!NOTE]
 > Zizzles is a work in progress and is not yet ready for production use.
+Feel free to experiment with it and report issues.

 ## ✨ Features